Rod Moore

-Roderick Moore Jr. (born July 3, 2003) is an American college football safety for the Michigan Wolverines.
+Roderick Devaughn Moore Jr. (born July 3, 2003) is an American college football safety for the Michigan Wolverines.
 He won three consecutive Big Ten Conference titles and a national championship in 2023.

 Early life

-Moore was born on July 3, 2003, the son of Roderick Sr. and Janice Moore, and attended Northmont High School in Clayton, Ohio.
+Roderick Devaughn Moore Jr. was born on July 3, 2003, the son of Roderick Sr. and Janice Moore, and attended Northmont High School in Clayton, Ohio.
 As a junior, Moore recorded 85 tackles, four interceptions and three forced fumbles.
 As a senior, Moore was named All-State, finishing the COVID-19 shortened season with 68 tackles and an interception.
 He also caught 28 passes for 440 yards and eight touchdowns.
 While still in high school, Moore ran a 40 yard dash in 4.38 seconds at a Pittsburgh Panthers recruiting camp.
 247Sports rated him as four-star recruit and the No. 12 ranked player in Ohio.
 Moore committed to play college football at the University of Michigan.
+He graduated in 2025 with a Bachelor of Arts from Michigan's College of Literature, Science, and the Arts.

 College career

 Freshman season (2021)

 In 2021, Moore enrolled at the University of Michigan, playing in 11 games, with four starts.
 His first career start came against Penn State on November 13, where he would total six tackles.
 On November 27 versus Ohio State, Moore again started, collecting nine tackles and establishing his role in the Michigan defense.
 He finished his freshman season with a total of 33 tackles, and shared team Defensive Rookie of the Year honors.